Acupuncture & east asian medicine services

 personalized care

-The practice of East Asian Medicine and Acupuncture regards the individuals' emotional and physical presentations, and bases treatments in regards to living in unity with the principles of nature.
-Acupuncture treatment aids in harmonizing different phases and seasons of our lives, and brings a greater self awareness.
-Treatment adjuncts may include, but are not limited to, cupping, tui na therapy, gua sha, manual therapies, moxibustion, diet and herbal approaches, supplementation, and lifestyle guidance.
+The practice of East Asian Medicine and Acupuncture regards the individuals' emotional and physical presentations, and bases treatments in living in unity with the principles of nature.
+Acupuncture treatment aids in harmonizing different phases and seasons of our lives and brings a greater self awareness.
+Treatment adjuncts may include, but are not limited to: cupping, tui na therapy, gua sha, manual therapies, moxibustion, diet and herbal approaches, supplementation, and lifestyle guidance.

-Acupuncture has been developed and refined over thousands of years of practice, and is used for the treatment of many modern day acute and chronic conditions.
-Patients of all ages can benefit.
+Acupuncture has been developed and refined over thousands of years of practice and is used for the treatment of many modern day acute and chronic conditions.

 An Acupuncturist must complete a Master’s level program or greater, be professionally licensed in their state, and must be certified by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) in order to practice.

-A patient’s very first session is typically 1 hours long, and includes gathering a medical history, review of symptoms, emotional concerns, and a physical examination.
-The provider uses this information to determine the best approach to treatment, and the provider will typically provide treatment during the first session.
+A patient’s very first session is typically one hour long and includes gathering a medical history, review of symptoms, emotional concerns, and a physical examination.
+The provider uses this information to determine the best approach to treatment and will provide a treatment during the first session.

 FAQs